Revocable vs. Irrevocable Trusts in Arizona

 In conclusion, the main difference between a Revocable vs Irrevocable Trusts is the flexibility that is offered, as well as the tax schemes involved with each.
 For most individuals and married couples, a Revocable Living Trust is going to be the better option.
 However, for a select group, an Irrevocable Trust can protect assets and provide tax savings.

-Every situation is going to be different, so please click here and schedule a free consultation with one of our trust attorneys to review your circumstances and to see what would best fit your needs.
+Every situation is going to be different, so please click here and schedule a free consultation with one of our trust attorney Chandler to review your circumstances and to see what would best fit your needs.
 If you prefer call (480)565-8020 to schedule, we will be pleased to help.